apollographql/apollo-server/docs/source/migration-two-dot.md

 <h2 id="Middleware">Middleware</h2>

-With the middleware option used by Apollo Server 1.0 users, it is necessary to install the release candidate version of `apollo-server-express` and also add the new `apollo-server` release candidate.
+With the middleware option used by Apollo Server 1.0 users, it is necessary to install the release candidate version of `apollo-server-express`.
 To do this, use the `rc` tag when installing:

     npm install --save apollo-server-express@rc